The Best $1000 Mid-Range Gaming PC Build – February 2026

 The Guru’s Tip

 This pre-built PC is a great alternative to the DIY PC we spec out below.
-It will perform identically, if not a bit better, than the the DIY option below.
+It will perform similarly to the the DIY option below - the CPU is much stronger, while the GPU is a touch weaker.

 The DIY Option